-You will need to have an enhanced CRB check which would be arranged by the Bridge after you are conditionally appointed.
-You must not have been barred by a court from work with “vulnerable adults”.
-If you have other convictions the safeguarding team will have to decide whether they are relevant (in many cases they will not be).
+You will need to have an enhanced DBS check which would be arranged by the Bridge after you are conditionally appointed.
+If you have convictions the safeguarding team will have to decide whether they are relevant (in many cases they will not be).

 What commitment will I be making?

 You will be committing to attend a Community Meeting each month that lasts approximately 2 hours.
 You will need to read briefing information that will be sent in advance of the meeting, with the agenda.
 This could include policy documents that need to be agreed or reviewed.
 This material will be kept to a manageable volume which directors will be able to negotiate collectively.

 You will need to attend Directors’ training sessions that will occur periodically.

 You will be asked to join smaller working teams with other directors, members, and employees.
 These teams might work on things like, for example, policy development, fundraising, support to volunteers, or organising events.
 The work might be done through meetings, by email, or in other ways to suit those involved.